JustinFarris/frijmags/README.md

 ## Current Etsy Pricing (preliminary, might change)
 I know it's kinda gauche to talk about money on Github & Thingiverse, but I'm trying to be transparent.
 I'd also like input on what seems fair.
-I'm not a lawyer, and I can't afford one, so if I'm violating some TOSes (TsOS?), please politely let me know rather than being a dick and reporting me to somebody who can.
+I'm not a lawyer, and I can't afford one, so if I'm violating some TOSes (TsOS?), please politely let me know rather than being a jerk and reporting me to somebody who can.

-###Needs more research:
+### Needs more research:
 * Common distributions for writing words?
 * Scrabble sets?
 * Fair-but-profitable pricing?
 Check etsy & amazon for similar products